sohail-py/weathergraph/README.md

 # weathergraph
-Weather Graph is a python library which can be used to generate Weather Graph weather data.
+Weather Graph is a python library which can be used to generate Weather Graph in svg and png format.

+#Requirements

+Please read requirements.txt